Singularities of Ricci flow and diffeomorphisms: Introduction

-``Propagation of almost splitting'' shows that if a shrinker is close to a product $N \times \RR^{n-\ell}$ on a large scale, then it remains close on a fixed larger scale.
-The closeness on the first scale is used to get $n-\ell$ eigenvalues that are exponentially close to $\frac{1}{2}$, which is a lower bound for any shrinker that is only achieved by linear functions on products.
-The corresponding eigenfunctions will have exponentially small $L^2$ bounds for their Hessians, which forces the gradients to be virtually parallel on small sets but says little on large balls because of the Gaussian weight.
-It is here that the growth bounds from \cite{CM11} first play a crucial role, showing that the Hessian bounds can only grow polynomially so the initial exponential smallness gives control on larger scales.
-These almost parallel vector fields are then used to construct a diffeomorphism to $\Sigma$ on the larger scale, giving vastly more control than what followed from pseudo-locality.
-This is very much a Ricci flow fact that does not have a MCF analog where we don't have a corresponding description of the bottom of the spectrum.
+One of the important new ingredients is that a Ricci shrinker close to a product $N \times \RR^{n-\ell}$ on a large scale remains close on a fixed larger scale.
+The idea is that the initial closeness will imply that $\cL$ has eigenvalues that are exponentially close to $\frac{1}{2}$.
+The drift Bochner formula on a shrinker implies that every eigenvalue is at least $\frac{1}{2}$ with equality only when it splits.
+We show that being close to $\frac{1}{2}$ gives that the hessian is almost zero in $L^2(\e^{-f})$, which is very strong when the weight $\e^{-f}$ is close to one but says almost nothing further out.
+The crucial point is that our polynomial growth estimates imply that the hessian can grow only polynomially, so the very small initial bound gives bounds much further out.
+Thus, the gradients of these eigenfunctions give the desired almost parallel vector fields and almost splitting.
+This is very much a Ricci flow fact that does not have an analog in MCF where there is no corresponding description of the bottom of the spectrum.

-The almost splitting gives considerable control on the larger scale, but does not fix the gauge - the difference in metrics is small, but is not orthogonal to the action of the gauge group.
-Moreover, even when the two metrics are the same, the difference between the potentials could be a linear function, corresponding to a translation along the axis.
-To mod out for both difficulties, we define a ``center of mass'' vector and at the same time that we ``fix the gauge'' we also ``fix the balancing'' to make the center of mass zero (Section \ref{s:section7}).
-Solving this nonlinear problem uses the full strength of the machinery developed earlier in the paper.